Warhawk (1995 video game)

-Warhawk, subtitled The Red Mercury Missions, released as AirAssault (エア・アサルト, Ea Asaruto) in Japan, is a 1995 combat flight simulation video game developed by Sony Interactive Studios America and SingleTrac and published by Sony Computer Entertainment for the PlayStation.
-It was originally released on November 10, 1995 in North America and a month later elsewhere.
+Warhawk, subtitled The Red Mercury Missions, released as AirAssault (エア・アサルト, Ea Asaruto) in Japan, is a 1995 combat flight simulation video game developed by SingleTrac and Sony Interactive Studios America, published by Sony Computer Entertainment for the PlayStation.
+It was originally released on November 10, 1995, in North America and a month later elsewhere.
 A Windows version was planned for release in 1996 but was cancelled.

 Warhawk was well received by critics and was re-released as part of Sony's Greatest Hits line-up.
 It was released on the PlayStation Network in North America in 2007 and elsewhere in 2012.
 A multiplayer-only remake of the game, developed by Incognito Entertainment, was released in 2007 for the PlayStation 3.